Islandora-Devops/isle-buildkit/README.md

 If you want to test changes to renovate, doing so can be difficult since renovate typically only reads the `main` branch of a repository to define its rules.

 However, we have a workflow dispatch rule in our renovate bot that allows setting which branch to run renovate against as the base branch.
 So if you have a change to renovate you want to understand how it will work, you can make the changes in a PR, then visit the [run renovate](https://github.com/Islandora-Devops/isle-buildkit/actions/workflows/renovate.yml) GitHub UI and click "Run workflow" **being sure to select your PR branch**.
 This will run renovate as if your PR is in the main branch.
+This will likely result in PRs being made against your test PR, but you can just manually update the PR to use the main branch instead - though it likely will get cleared up after you merge your renovate testing PR.

 #### Updating Composer